C$ 134 Find Cheap Flights from Austin to Canada

 The average price of all round-trip flights from Austin to Canada clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Austin to Canada, look for departures on Thursdays and avoid leaving on a Saturday, as it's usually the priciest day.
-When flying back from Canada, Tuesday is the cheapest day to fly and Monday is the most expensive.
+If you are looking for a flight deal from Austin to Canada, look for departures on Saturdays and avoid leaving on a Sunday, as it's usually the priciest day.
+When flying back from Canada, Wednesday is the cheapest day to fly and Monday is the most expensive.

 How far in advance should I book a flight from Austin to Canada?